5 DAYS FROM $2,099

 As we depart, we’ll pause for a photo stop outside the stately Al Alam Palace, a royal residence of the ruling Sultan Qaboos.
 Cultural Discovery: If you are wondering what it’s like to live in Oman, you’ll find out this afternoon when we meet with an Omani woman who shares her perspective on family life, native customs, and the changing role of women in contemporary Oman.
 Dinner is on your own this evening.

-Coastal excursion to Seeb village, Nakhal Fort, and Amouages perfumery
+Coastal excursion to Seeb village and Nakhal Fort

 Cultural Discovery: Today we’ll ride north of the city to explore the fishermen’s village of Seeb.
 Set on the Arabian Sea along a broad, park-lined corniche, Seeb offers a breezy, easygoing contrast to the modern bustle of Muscat, and is a good place to see how everyday Omanis relax.
 Looping back southwards, we’ll visit Nakhal village to explore its massive fort, a structure that dates to pre-Islamic times and is built around an irregularly-shaped rock.
 Nakhal Fort boasts imposing watchtowers and battlements, as well as the living quarters of the ruling wali, including many antique furnishings.
 Take in the fort’s commanding views, then ride through the surrounding date palm plantations to observe the interesting irrigation system and hot spring that creates this lush oasis.
 Enjoy a delightful local dinner this evening at Beit Al Shams Restaurant in town.